My Story

 Helping others

 Today, unsurprisingly, he’s doing brilliantly in his studies because of his never ending enthusiasm to just try again.
 As a result of this I found myself very often coaching kids with their mind set and eventually parents and adults as well.
-After this I also realized that its an inside job and I heavily invested in coaching for myself to release my own subconscious blocks and rewire my thinking for success.
-When you invest in resetting your own mindset, ‘sky high’ success is truly the only limit we have as human beings.
+After this I also realized that its an inside job and I heavily invested in coaching for myself to release my own subconscious traumas and rewire my brain for success.
+When you invest in releasing your own traumas and resetting your mindset, the only limit we have as human beings is ‘sky high’ success.
 Sure, I’ve got ups and downs like everyone.
-But now I have learned and teach the skill on how to turn life around, firstly from the inside and then make it manifest on the outside.
+But now, I’ve learned and teach the skill of turning life around, starting from within and watching it manifest externally.
 It’s truly miraculous.
+I want you to have that too.

-The beauty of all this is that you can learn to undo your old set of beliefs and install new ones.
-When I didn’t like the food my mother made for me, she would tell me something that I never understood till many decades later and then I applied it to my own life.
-Her words were, “you’ll learn to like it.”
-I didn’t see the wisdom in this at the time because she just wanted me to eat her food, but after everything I’ve studied as a hypnotherapist and life coach, I now understand that there is a lot of truth to this.
+The beauty of all this is that you can learn to undo your old set of beliefs and install new ones; when I didn’t understand the wisdom in my mother’s words, “you’ll learn to like it,” it was because she simply wanted me to eat her food.
+But after everything I’ve studied as a Hypnotherapist, Somatic Healer, and Life Coach, I now understand that there is a lot of truth to this.
+Once you release the negative patterns and trauma behind your sabotaging behavior, the words you tell yourself really can create lasting change.

 Shift Happens